biologist79/ESPuino/README.md

 # Tonuino based on ESP32 with I2S-DAC-support

 ## NEWS
-Currently I'm working on a new Tonuino that is completely based on 3.3V.
+Currently I'm working on a new Tonuino that is completely based on 3.3V and makes use of an (optional) headphone-pcb.
 As uC-develboard a Lolin32 is used and it's (optionally) battery-powered.
 So stay tuned...

 ## Disclaimer
 This is a **fork** of the popular [Tonuino-project](https://github.com/xfjx/TonUINO) which means, that it only shares the basic concept of controlling a music-player by RFID-tags and buttons. **Said this I want to rule out, that the code-basis is completely different and developed by myself**.
 So there might be features, that are supported by my fork whereas others are missing or implemented differently.
 For sure both share that it's non-profit, DIY and developed on [Arduino](https://www.arduino.cc/).